 - • Customers save an average of 316 wheelie bins of plastic per year when signing up to receive our plastic free, compostable, recyclable, return and reuse groceries.

 What are some examples of reusing?

 The mack, kings and jedis aren’t the only ones capable of returning.
 Become the Godfather of reducing waste and check out these offers you can reuse:

 - • Use a reusable bottle and tea/coffee cup, rather than buying new beverages in plastic containers.

-- • Sign up to the Modern Milkman, and get milk, milkshakes, soda, tea and coffee, and fresh spring water delivered in return-and-reuse glass bottles.
+- • Sign up to Modern Milkman, and get milk, milkshakes, soda, tea and coffee, and fresh spring water delivered in return and reuse glass bottles.